pilot114/snidget/README.md

-Snidget - idiomatic and smart php microframework
+Snidget - idiomatic and smart php microframework, created for educational purposes.

 # What is a "Snidget" ?